 Everyone else I spoke with thinks higher consumer skateboard prices would be inevitable under a BAT.
 “Everyone would have to raise their prices,” Paul Schmitt said.
 “Margins are so thin.
 A deck started retailing for $50 in 1980.
 It’s the same way now, but my cost for hard maple is five times what it was 20 years ago.”

-James Rewolinski runs Labor, a skate shop in New York City.
-He told me he finds the idea of any BAT “kind of terrifying,” and he estimated that if brands raised prices on the boards they sell to shops by $2-4, that could force shops to raise their prices to $65-70.
-However, Rewolinski already sees current retail skateboard prices as being on the cusp of an increase.
-“I think we’re at a tipping point in terms of retail skateboard prices,” Rewolinski said.
+One New York City skateshop owner who asked to remain anonymous (let’s call him George) told me he finds the idea of any BAT “kind of terrifying,” and he estimated that if brands raised prices on the boards they sell to shops by $2-4, that could force shops to raise their prices to $65-70.
+However, George already sees current retail skateboard prices as being on the cusp of an increase.
+“I think we’re at a tipping point in terms of retail skateboard prices,” George said.
 “Even if there were no tax, I don’t think it’s sustainable to sell boards around $50.”

 Although Trump doesn’t “love” the BAT, many Republicans think it would be a way to achieve progress toward Trump’s goals of decreasing U.S. trade deficits and increasing U.S. manufacturing jobs.
 And to Republicans’ credit, a BAT would help skateboard manufacturers with U.S. factories.
 They’d receive the perks of lower corporate income taxes without the import taxes that would cause their competitors in Mexico and China to raise prices.
 However, a BAT can’t revive U.S. manufacturing to what it was 40 or 50 years ago or solve other complex issues that are part of our modern, global economy.
 “It’s going to make them more competitive,” Burns said of a BAT’s effect on U.S. skateboard manufacturers.
 “But is it going to make it so they can produce for the same price that I can in Mexico, or what a Chinese manufacturer can?
 No.”